neoforged/.github/primers/26.1/index.md

 - `net.minecraft.client.renderer.state.BlockBreakingRenderState#progress` is now final
 - `net.minecraft.client.resources.sounds.AbstractSoundInstance#random` is now final
 - `net.minecraft.core.WritableRegistry#bindTag` -> `bindTags`, now taking in a map of keys to holder lists instead of one mapping
+- `net.minecraft.data`
+    - `DataGenerator` is now abstract
+        - The constructor now only takes in the `Path` output, not the `WorldVersion` or whether to always generate
+            - The original implementation can be founded in `DataGenerator$Cached`
+        - `run` is now abstract
+    - `Main#addServerProviders` -> `addServerDefinitionProviders`, no longer taking in the dev `boolean`, not one-to-one
+    - The remaining logic has been put into `addServerConverters`, taking in the dev `boolean` but not the report `boolean`
 - `net.minecraft.data.loot.BlockLootSubProvider`
     - `explosionResistant` is now private
     - `enabledFeatures` is now private